JarronAnt/novacoin/doc/build-windows-msvc.md

 # Windows / MSVC Build Guide

-This guide describes how to build bitcoind, command-line utilities, and GUI on Windows using Microsoft Visual Studio.
+This guide describes how to build novacoind, command-line utilities, and GUI on Windows using Microsoft Visual Studio.

 For cross-compiling options, please see [`build-windows.md`](./build-windows.md).